Crossroads MVP

 Silenced

-- Unable to speak.
+- Unable to speak or cast spells.
 May be able to use non-verbal communication.

 Stunned